AJROCKSYO/Circuit-Workout-Companion/README.md

 # Circuit-Workout-Companion
-**Circuit Workout Companion** is a minimalist, split-screen web app.
-It guides users through workouts with smart logic, switching between high-visibility timers and rep counters.
-It supports true circuit structure with automatic rests for focused training.
+**Circuit Workout Companion** is a minimalist, single-page web application designed to guide users through precise circuit training routines.
+It features a clean split-screen UI that dynamically switches between high-visibility countdown timers and manual rep counters based on the exercise type.
+The app strictly enforces true circuit logic and includes automated rest periods, providing a focused, distraction-free companion for structured workouts.